And greetings to you, thrill seekers, conversationalists, and music lovers all across the fruited plain.

 Connecticut Attorney General Richard Lubenthal said the states, or Blumenthal said the states would prove that the five power companies are responsible for 10% of the nation's carbon dioxide emissions.

-Preska said that she doubted any ruling that she could issue against the power companies would have much effect on global warming.
+Presca said that she doubted any ruling that she could issue against the power companies would have much effect on global warming.

-All it does is slow it down, unless something else is done, it's not going to reduce the threat.
+Unless something else is done, it's not going to reduce the threat.

-The common sense from the bench.
+Fakan, the common sense from the bench.

 She is admitting I can't sit here and make law.

-The Congress and the President have already said no, we're not going to do that.
+The Congress and the president have already said, no, we're not going to do that.

 I can't sit here and overturn these guys.